 If you prefer to be covered for a limited time, check out our guide about term life insurance.

-What types of whole of life insurance are there?
+What types whole life insurance policy are there?

 A whole of life insurance can protect your family by paying out a lump sum when you die.
 If you’re wealthy or own a valuable property you might want to protect them against a big inheritance tax bill, or you may want to leave children and grandchildren a nest egg.